Tanikaze Kajinosuke: Early career

 Tanikaze was born Kaneko Yoshirō (金子 与四郎) in Miyagi District, Mutsu Province (now Wakabayashi, Sendai).
 He was known for having an outstanding physique from an early age and became an apprentice of a wrestler named Sekinoto in 1768.
 Later Sekinoto inherited the name Isenoumi.
 With a height of 189 cm and a weight of 169 kg, Tanikaze was extremely large in comparison with most Japanese men of his era.
 In April of the following year, he went to Edo-sumo and was given the shikona, or ring name, Tatsugaseki (達ヶ関) by the Date clan.
 He briefly held the title of kanban-ōzeki (看板大関), 'guest ōzeki'.
 Kanban-ōzeki were sumo wrestlers who were listed as ōzeki in the ranking simply because they were big and good-looking enough to briefly fill a gap when an official ōzeki was absent.
 The real talents were below the sekiwake rank, and the ōzeki rarely wrestled, and if they did, it was only against other kanban-ōzeki or lower-ranked rikishi.
 Most of the kanban-ōzeki disappeared after Tanikaze career peak.
 Tanikaze was recognised for his ability and had to relinquish his title, dropping to maegashira, from where he retained his san'yaku rank on merit.
 In 1776, he changed his ring name to Tanikaze Kajinosuke (谷風 梶之助), starting with the May 1776 Osaka tournament.

 Winning streak

 From March 1778 to February 1782, Tanikaze scored 63 consecutive victories.
 During this period, he only lost one bout to Onogawa Kisaburō in February 1782.
 This streak was recorded as the longest run of consecutive victories in sumo bouts at that time.
 This record remained unbroken until Futabayama, 150 years later, who scored 69 consecutive victories in 1938.
-At the time however, rikishi travelled freely between Edo, Kyoto and Osaka, and perform at each tournament.
-Altough Tanikaze wrestled in other cities and gained a record of 98 consecutive wins, his official record for consecutive victories generally refers to '63 consecutive victories in the Edo main tournament'.After losing to Onogawa, Tanikaze won another 43 consecutive victories in a row.
+At the time however, rikishi travelled freely between Edo, Kyoto and Osaka, and performed at each tournament.
+Although Tanikaze wrestled in other cities and gained a record of 98 consecutive wins, his official record for consecutive victories generally refers to '63 consecutive victories in the Edo main tournament'.After losing to Onogawa, Tanikaze won another 43 consecutive victories in a row.